riteshhere/creativeWriter-llama/README.md

    ```
 -----------

 ### Re-use code for different application

 The modular design of this framework permits the creation of diverse LLM applications through prompt customization:
 We can implement minor modifications to get the target application as follows:

-+Prompt Customization for Application: change the prompt to get the desired result.
++ Prompt Customization for Application: change the prompt to get the desired result.
 ```python
   ## PromptTemplate
     template = """ WRITE THE PROMPT FOR NEW APPLICATION """